carecodeconnect/nyc_bike_trips/README.md

 # To Use Polars with GPU Engine

-The `polars_geo` Rust plugin does not seem to be compatible with the GPU acceleration on the testing machine with NVIDIA Quadro RTX 4000 Mobile / Max-Q. So the following is just for illustration purposes:
+The `polars_geo` Rust plugin does not seem to be compatible with the GPU acceleration on the testing machine (NVIDIA Quadro RTX 4000 Mobile / Max-Q).
+So the following is provided for illustration purposes only:

 ## Test